 2017 - 2018: Brenton Finklea, MD

 Any US trained ophthalmology resident or fellow who will be able to obtain a Pennsylvania Medical License is welcome to apply.

-  Please send a cover letter along with your CV and three letters of recommendation to both Brenton Finklea, MD, Director of the Wills Eye Center for Academic Global Ophthalmology at email@example.com and Alessandra Intili, MD, Fellowship Director at firstname.lastname@example.org.
+C. Please send three letters of recommendation to both Brenton Finklea, MD, at firstname.lastname@example.org and Alessandra Intili, MD, at email@example.com.

 The Wills Eye Center for Academic Global Ophthalmology Leadership & Staff